bensampaio/external-svg-sprite-loader/README.md

 A loader and plugin for webpack that converts all your SVGs into symbols and merges them into a SVG sprite.

+**Important**: There is a breaking change when moving from v3 to v4.
+Check the [release notes](https://github.com/karify/external-svg-sprite-loader/releases/tag/v4.0.0).

 ## Requirements

 You will need NodeJS v6+, npm v3+ and webpack 4.